Corvusoft/restq/documentation/NETWORK-API.md

 | /messages/{uuid}      | Resource    | OPTIONS                          |
 | /*                    | Resource    | OPTIONS                          |

+## RESTful Resources

+All resources with the exception of Message may hold any number of generic properties presented in a supported resource document format (JSON, YAML, XML).
+These properties are persisted in the repository and then made available to the query parameter search functionality.

 ### Queue Collection

 ### Queue Resource